cyphar/cyphar.com/doc/published/umoci-new-oci-image-tool.md

 filesystem diff layers.
 Then `umoci` modifies the image manifest and configuration to include the new diff layer and creates the requested tag to point to the new manifest.

+In addition, `umoci.json` contains information about what `--image` flag was used to extract the image initially (so `umoci repack` knows what image it has to modify), as well as the `--uid-map`, `--gid-map` and `--rootless` flag values.
+This is why `umoci repack` doesn't have any of those flags (they're all read from `umoci.json` because `umoci repack` and `umoci unpack` would always have be run with the same flags anyway).

 [freebsd-mtree]: https://www.freebsd.org/cgi/man.cgi?mtree(8)
 [linux-mtree]: https://github.com/archiecobbs/mtree-port